 deleting natural instinct

-Over the decades, as dog fighting has become more organized and profitable, it has become commonplace for owners from individual countries to fly to international competitions, exchange pups and buy adults, as well as sending females to be bred in foreign countries and generally blending bloodlines.
+Over the decades, dog fighting has become more organized and profitable; it has become commonplace for owners from individual countries to fly to international competitions, exchange pups and buy adults, and send females to be bred in foreign countries, generally blending bloodlines.
 This has resulted in a trend toward an internationally sourced, ubiquitous type of fighting dog.
-Most gladiator breeders focus on their own lines, but bring in carefully selected, individual lines, to include among their future generations.
-This is especially true, if a dog can improve the aggression and size, to produce a winning dog in the fight ring.
+Most gladiator breeders focus on their own lines but bring carefully selected, individual lines to include among their future generations.
+This is especially true if a dog can improve the aggression and size to produce a winning dog in the fight ring.

-During her visit to Armenia, Club founder Rohana Mayer, visited the kennels of four of the main fighting dog breeders in Armenia.
-Each kennel dog had their own general appearance (enough that a dog from one kennel could be easily differentiated from a dog from another kennel), but most had common ancestors and almost no Armenian ancestry.
-For example, in one kennel with over 80 adults; there was one dog with Armenian ancestry.
+During her visit to Armenia, Club founder Rohana Mayer visited the kennels of four of the main fighting dog breeders in Armenia.
+Each kennel dog had their general appearance (enough that a dog from one kennel could be easily differentiated from a dog from another kennel).
+Still, most had common ancestors and almost no Armenian ancestry.
+For example, in one kennel with over 80 adults, there was one dog of Armenian origin.

 Young dogs raised in Yerevan; fighting mixes of multiple nationalities